Diabloxx/YumiV2-/TERMS.md

 ## 7. Intellectual Property

 * **Your Content:** you keep ownership.
-You grant GK a **non-exclusive, worldwide, royalty-free licence** to store, process, display, and (if not opted-out) use it to improve the Service.
+You grant YS a **non-exclusive, worldwide, royalty-free licence** to store, process, display, and (if not opted-out) use it to improve the Service.
-* **Our Content:** GK owns all code, models, and branding.
+* **Our Content:** YS owns all code, models, and branding.
 No reverse-engineering or resale without written permission.

 ---